trec-dd/trec-dd-jig/README.md

   > mv dd_topic_file.xml your_dd_directory/trec-dd-jig/topics/
   ```

-- Uncompress and preprocess the New York Times dataset
+- Uncompress and preprocess the datasets.
+In this jig package, we release sample files from both the Ebola and the NYT datasets.
+The following codes can be run on both the sample files and the actual datasets that you will need to obtain.

   ```shell